top of page

 POL 02: Comparative Politics

-An associate instructor at UC Davis fully in charge of designing and teaching a course.
+An associate instructor at UC Davis fully in charge of designing and teaching a course with an enrolment cap of 49.

 Section Instructor, The University of California, Davis